-Ben Ramsey is a web craftsman, API enthusiast, and open source software advocate living in Nashville, TN.
+Ben Ramsey is a web developer, API enthusiast, and open source software advocate living in Nashville, TN.

 Passionate about the PHP community, Ben is actively working on the PHP Community Foundation, PHP TestFest, and Southeast PHP Conference.
 He is the founder of the Atlanta PHP user group and co-organizer of the Nashville PHP user group.
 He also organized the first PHP Appalachia retreat and PHP Community Conference.